AnotherSamWilson/miceforest/docs/index.rst

 Welcome to miceforest's documentation!
 ======================================

-``miceforest`` was designed to be:
+``miceforest`` imputes missing data using random forests in an iterative method known as Multiple Imputation by Chained Equations (MICE).
+It was designed to be:

-  * **Fast** Uses lightgbm as a backend, and has efficient mean matching solutions.
+ - **Fast** Uses lightgbm as a backend, and has efficient mean matching solutions.
-  * **Memory Efficient** Capable of performing multiple imputation without copying the dataset.
+ - **Memory Efficient** Capable of performing multiple imputation without copying the dataset.
 If the dataset can fit in memory, it can (probably) be imputed.
-  * **Flexible** Can handle pandas DataFrames and numpy arrays.
+ - **Flexible** Can handle pandas DataFrames and numpy arrays.
 The imputation process can be completely customized.
 Can handle categorical data automatically.
-  * **Used In Production** Kernels can be saved and impute new, unseen datasets.
+ - **Used In Production** Kernels can be saved and impute new, unseen datasets.
 Imputing new data is often orders of magnitude faster than including the new data in a new `mice` procedure.
 Imputation models can be built off of a kernel dataset, even if there are no missing values.
 New data can also be imputed in place.

 There are very extensive `beginner <https://github.com/AnotherSamWilson/miceforest#The-Basics>`_ and `advanced <https://github.com/AnotherSamWilson/miceforest#Advanced-Features>`_ tutorials on the github readme.
 Below is a table of contents for the topics covered:

-Table of Contents:
+Tutorial Table of Contents:

  - `Package Meta <https://github.com/AnotherSamWilson/miceforest#Package-Meta>`_
  - `The Basics <https://github.com/AnotherSamWilson/miceforest#The-Basics>`_